Check For A Partially Closed Water Valve

-How to check your cold water inlet valve
+How to check for a partially closed water valve

 The water shut-off valve is usually found near the front of your house, close to your water meter.
 There should be a lever or a round handle next to the water lines where they enter your home.